faresismail96/blog/content/posts/Passing the Professional Scrum Master Certification.md

 ### The Scrum Team

 The Scrum Teams are self organizing (They chose how to best accomplish the work and not directed by someone) and cross functional (they have the necessary skills to accomplish all the work without depending on others outside the scrum team).
-The SCrum Team consists of:
+The Scrum Team consists of:

 #### The Product Owner